 So what are they using?
 32 percent of teenagers now consider Instagram the most important social network, which makes sense: 90 percent of Instagram users are younger than 35.
 Americans between the ages of 18 to 24 are also more likely to use Snapchat, Instagram, and Twitter than people in their mid-to-late 20s.

-The emergence of new platforms and technology, and changing demographics, tastes and trends will continue to change with time.
+The emergence of new platforms and technology, and changing demographics, tastes, and trends will continue to change with time.
 Staying informed on the latest developments, concepts, and best practices, and adopting a data-driven approach to social media marketing, are two ways to stay ahead of the game, ensuring that you’re always making the best use of your campaigns and resources.

 50 million small businesses are now using Facebook Pages, and for good reason: A full 74 percent of Facebook users say they visit the site daily, with 51 percent saying they do several times a day.

 This is a large, captive audience, but they do have expectations with regards to the way companies handle social media.
-In fact, 78 percent who complain to a brand via Twitter expect a response with an hour, and 71 percent of consumers who have had a good social media service experience with a brand are likely to recommend it to others.
+In fact, 78 percent who complain to a brand via Twitter expect a response within an hour, and 71 percent of consumers who have had a good social media service experience with a brand are likely to recommend it to others.

-Outside of customer service and experience, social media platforms are also playing a direct role in direct purchasing decisions.
+Outside of customer service and experience, social media platforms are also playing a direct role in purchasing decisions.
 A whopping 93 percent of Pinterest users, for example, use the platform to plan or make purchases, and the platform actually drives 25 percent of all retail website referral traffic.

 Despite its ubiquity, and the sheer amount of businesses using social media for marketing and branding, there is a perception that the effectiveness of social media is difficult to measure.

-According to eMarketer, 61 percent of marketers say measuring ROI is their top challenge.
+According to eMarketer, 61 percent of Marketers say measuring ROI is their top challenge.
 Funnily enough, three other challenges in the survey’s top five are directly related to ROI measurement, and would help solve the issue if implemented properly: